-We currently have a U.S. banking credit facility under which we may draw up to \$500 million with the possibility of an additional \$200 million.
+We currently have a U.S. banking credit facility under which as of December 31, 2016 we had borrowed \$250.0 million under a term loan, and had drawn \$181.5 million on a \$250.0 million revolver (\$68.5 million of which remained available as of December 31, 2016), with the possibility of an additional \$200.0 million of borrowings.
+See "Liquidity and Capital Resources" below and Note 7 of "Notes to Consolidated Financial Statements" of this Annual Report for additional information.
 A rise in interest rates could have an adverse impact upon our cost of working capital and our interest expense.
-As of December 31, 2015, an increase of 1% in interest rates on our outstanding debt would increase our annual interest rate expense by approximately \$5 million.
+As of December 31, 2016, an increase of 1% in interest rates on our outstanding debt would increase our annual interest rate expense by approximately \$2.8 million.